-Iowa farmer Mark Mueller describes it as "a sad state of affairs" when he considers the current state of the United States transportation infrastructure.
+Iowa farmer Mark Mueller describes it as "a sad state of affairs" when he considers the condition of the United States transportation infrastructure.
 He says the United States is letting its strongest competitive advantage slip through its fingers.

 "I believe we're going to need every competitive edge we're going to have in the future.
 We have this wonderful infrastructure that was built by our grandparents with a lot of foresight 75 years ago and we've put nothing back into it," he says.
 "The rest of world, these small countries that don't necessarily have our respect, are getting the job done.
 Why can't we?"